luffy-taro/v-app/README.md

 ## Features

-- Browse and search video talks by title, speaker, or tags
+- Browse and search video talks by title, author, or tags
 - Filter by tags in the sidebar
 - "Feeling Lucky" random video selection
 - Video progress tracking (localStorage)